 - Build it well.
 Not only for inspection, but for you, so the trailer will serve you a long time.

 - Anchor all the wires.
 If the wires are dangling, they will look at things much closer.
-Anchor them up nice and neat, so it shows that you know what you’re doing.
+Anchor them up nice and neat, so it shows that you know what you are doing.
 Then, silliest one to me, paint before wiring.
 Like in #2 above, things that look like laziness (painting over the wires) will get bad attention.

 - For tiny houses, we recommend doing the trailer inspection and licensing before you build the house on it.